Arin213/Project-Calculator/README.md

 ✅ **Fully functional.
 No dependencies.
 Pure JavaScript.**

----
-Absolutely!
-Here’s an updated **README.md** section that adds a **"Limitations & Future Improvements"** part—including the lack of a backspace/delete button and missing keyboard support—while keeping the tone professional and honest, as expected in open-source or learning-project documentation.

----

 ## ⚠️ Limitations & Future Improvements

 While this calculator covers all requirements of The Odin Project’s Foundations curriculum, it has a few intentional or unintentional limitations that could be enhanced in a future version: